Interlibrary Loans: Services & Document Delivery

 For NYPL Cardholders

 Interlibrary Services provides access to materials held at libraries outside the NYPL system.
 For more detailed information, see Frequently Asked Questions.

-If you have a current library card, you may submit and manage your Interlibrary Loan requests online: either log on here, or register as a new user.
-Also see the printable Submitting Interlibrary Services Requests Online Guide for help getting started!
+If you have a current library card, you may submit and manage your Interlibrary Loan requests online: either log on here, or register as a new user (the system will be undergoing maintenance in the early morning hours of Tuesday, May 16th.
+2023).

 For Other Libraries/Organizations

 Requesting Materials from NYPL: Interlibrary requests can be submitted through OCLC.
 For libraries and other organizations without access to OCLC, please submit your requests for copies using our online ILLiad order form by logging on to your account above.
 If you are a first-time user, please see our fee schedule, and then register as a new user to enter your order through the online form.
 Non-OCLC libraries seeking to borrow materials should send an email to email@example.com.

 You may order copies of materials from the Library's collections for research or personal use.
 If you are a first-time user, please see our fee schedule for information about fees and turnaround times, and then register as a new user to enter your order via our online form.
 Returning users may log on to your account above.